Return Shipping Instructions

 larger value of insurance Express becomes cheaper than regular Priority

 if the insured value is higher since the insurance is cheaper.
-If you

 can use the Flat Rate Padded Envelope and place the Small Flat Rate